avipartho/Synth-SBDH/README.md

       - [DSS](#dss) -->

 ## Synth-SBDH Dataset
-Synth-SBDH dataset, seed examples, prompt and data generation scripts will be released upon acceptance.
+Synth-SBDH dataset, data generation scripts and fine-tuned model checkpoints will be released upon acceptance.

 ## Experiments
 There are three directories for the three different experiments conducted in the paper - [mlc](mlc), [ner](ner) and [dss](dss).
 Each folder is self-contained with all the necessary scripts.